AndersStendevad/cookiecutter-fastapi/README.md

-# cookiecutter-template
+# cookiecutter-fastapi

-A work in progress cookiecutter to be able to start a cookiecutter.
+A work in progress cookiecutter to create a FastAPI project.

 ## Install for development
 <code>pip install tox</code>